jesse-ashmore/jeezeh.github.io/ssg/content/posts/apple-music-2/index.md

 While _some_ data respects this location, such as imports and underlying library files, the app still seems to keep other types of data in `%UserProfile%\Music`.
 From what I can tell, it creates directories and files like metadata and artwork _for every song you play_.
 This quickly adds up to a huge number of files, which is a problem if you keep your Music library synced in OneDrive, which many users will do by-default these days.

 {% alert(tip=true) %}
 You _could_ manipulate the default location through editing some config or registry files, but I decided to bite the bullet and just **move my actual Music data to a separate OneDrive folder, and turned off OneDrive backup for `%UserProfile%\Music`**.
-Apple Music still creates metadata files, but does so outside of OneDrive.
+AM still creates metadata files, but does so outside of OneDrive.
 This comes with the minor added benefit that, as long as you have enough storage space, you can also enable the setting to copy files on import, just to make sure there are no links back to source media.

-This is one of many behavioural changes that Apple Music will ask of its users that do not follow the yellow brick road of Cupertino.
+This is one of many behavioural changes that AM will ask of its users that do not follow the yellow brick road of Cupertino.
 {% end %}

 </details>